 Bird research and ethical policies: Research submitted to Ornitologia Neotropical must have been performed in accordance with the legal requirements of the relevant local or national authority.
 Experimental or manipulative studies should also follow animal welfare recommendations described in “Guidelines to the Use of Wild Birds in Research.
 Washington, D.C.: Ornithological Council” https://birdnet.org/info-for-ornithologists/guidelines-english-3rd-edition-2010/.

-If apropiate, includein the acknowledgements that experiments and procedures comply with the current laws of the country and that the study was approved by a Bioethics Committee whose name must be stated.
+If appropriate, include in the acknowledgments that experiments and procedures comply with the current laws of the country and that the study was approved by a Bioethics Committee whose name must be stated.

 5. MANUSCRIPT STRUCTURE

-Manuscripts should be organized as follows: title page, abstract & keywords page, text, references, tables, Ffigure legends, figures.
+Manuscripts should be organized as follows: title page, abstract & keywords page, text, references, tables, figure legends, and figures.
 Optional Supporting information can be uploaded on the journal website.
 Short communications can merge Results and Discussion in a single section.”

 Title Page: (numbered as page 1, with items presented in the following sequence)

 Author names: in bold capital and bold lowercase letters.
-If more than one address for authors, author names should be referred to their respective address by using a superscript lower case Arabic numeral (e.g. Smith1).
+If more than one address for authors, author names should be referred to their respective addresses by using a superscript lowercase Arabic numeral (e.g. Smith1).
 No period after author names.

 Running head: 36 characters or less, all caps.
-No dot or period at the end.
+No dot or period in the end.
 Do not write running heads on each page.

 Abstract Page: (page 2, with sections presented in the following order)